 Surfing in Weligama

-Positive things with Weligama was the nice wave and beach, and cheap hostels (more far from the beach).
+Positive things with Weligama was the nice wave and beach, and cheap hostels (farther from the beach).
 The negative sides are that accommodation and restaurants on the beach are quite expensive and everything is spread out over a big area.
-We ended up staying in Mirissa and riding a scooter to Weligama for surfin.
+We ended up staying in Mirissa and riding a scooter to Weligama for surfing.
 It is only 3 km away.

 Surfing in Mirissa

-Mirissa is one of the more known tourist destinations of Sri Lanka, and offers all kind of comfort.
+Mirissa is one of the more known tourist destinations of Sri Lanka and offers all kinds of comfort.
 Apart from working ATM’s (nearest ones are in Weligama).
-Here you find luxury accommodation, cheap hostels, expensive western food and cheap local food.
-It is a quite easy place to stay at for some time.
+Here you find luxury accommodation, cheap hostels, expensive western food, and cheap local food.
+It is quite an easy place to stay at for some time.